shrideio/shoebox/README.md

 5. Browse `yourdomain.com` (assuming that the DNS record has already been set up), you should see the apache default page

-## Receive a wildcard SSL certificate and configure auto-renewal
+## IV.
+Receive a wildcard SSL certificate and configure auto-renewal

 1. Browse to [Apache on CentOS/RHEL 7](https://certbot.eff.org/lets-encrypt/centosrhel7-apache)